“He who testifies to these things says, ‘Surely I am coming soon.’

 The grace of the Lord Jesus be with all.
 Amen” (Rev. 22:20-21).

 The Bible concludes with this great historic cliffhanger.
 The first time Jesus came to this world he ensured us he’d come again to finish what he started.
 We are left on Scripture’s last page with two basic claims about the course of history and the fate of this world: Christ has come.
 Christ will come again.
 We are, at present, between the times.
 History has taken the shape of a promise and faith has taken the shape of waiting.

 Jesus once said, “Be like those who are waiting for their master to come home from the wedding banquet, so that they may open the door to him at once when he comes and knocks.
-Blessed is the those servants whom the master finds awake when he comes” (Lk.
+Blessed are those servants whom the master finds awake when he comes” (Lk.
 12).

 Waiting is hard work.
 Jesus described it here as the kind of work that allows us to hear, the work of listening intently.
-It’s like children with their ears pressed against the bedroom door on Saturday morning waiting for mom and dad to get out of bed, it’s a kind of quiet anticipation.
-It’s called listening.
-The blessing in Jesus’ parable comes to those whose waiting was proved simply by opening the door when they heard the knock from the other side.
+It’s like children with their ears pressed against the bedroom door on Christmas morning waiting for mom and dad to get out of bed, (miraculously) quieting themselves enough to hear movement on the other side.
+The blessing in Jesus’ parable comes to those who proved to be waiting for their Master simply by opening the door at his arrival—they could heard the knock from the other side.
 This kind of listening is hard work because our kind of world is full of noise, and so often we become hard of hearing.

 We live loud lives: wake up, screen on, eat and run, text and drive, toil and labor, bounce around, fast food, back home, screen back on, plate on lap, back to bed, earbuds in, wake up—rinse and repeat.
 We have one-click shopping.
 Pay phones have gone the way of the dodo.
 The Internet doesn’t make that intergalactic fax machine noise anymore.
 No waiting necessary.
 Just Google it.